 The Mango Vanilla Curd itsself is so creamy and addictive that I really had to keep myself from eating it by the spoonful.
 Fresh raspberries add a bit of tartness and help to offset the sweetness of the mango curd.
 And they make our Mango Vanilla Curd Tartlets look extra pretty.

 To prevent the filling from running all over the place once you take a bite of your Mango Vanilla Curd Tartlets we add a tsp of gelatine to the curd before we mix in the butter.
 Once set, the texture of the Mango Vanilla Curd becomes almost like a fruit mousse.
 Light, airy, refreshing and yet deeply satisfying!

 The pastry is recipe I got from my mother in law.
 She makes the best Tart Shells – all crispy and golden with no shrinkage at all!
 And guess what, all that WITHOUT BLINDBAKING!
 You’ve got to try it!
 For our Mango Vanilla Curd Tartlets this Tart Shell Recipe is just perfect.
 I love the contrast between the rich and creamy curd and the crisp, buttery shortbread crust.

 Doesn’t this look delicious!
 And with our Mango Vanilla Curd Tartlets being mini sized we can definitely have more than one!

-I really hope you give this recipe a try!
-It’s really simple and straightforward to make and everyone is gonna love those beautiful fruity Mini Tarts.
+I really hope you give these Mango Curd Tartlets a try!
+The recipe is really simple and straightforward to make and everyone is gonna love those beautiful fruity Mini Tarts.